fourscoreandmore/fourscoreandmore.org/scores-of-scores/learn-by-doing.md

 - Take care to pace the whole: don’t overdo strong cadences etc. all the time.

 **Harmony: Some Common Extensions of Common Practice**
-> - Here's a summary of common harmonic tricks in musical notation: .

 - Frequent, transitory, local toncisations without firmly establishing key change.
 - Passing melodic chromaticisms linked to chromatic harmony (eg. IVb - aug6th - V and V - V+ - I).
 - Minor borrowings in major key (eg. iv-I).
 - Unexpected resolutions: use of enharmonic equivalence for remote modulation; chromatic pivot chords.
 - Modulation by changing construction with minimal voice-leading for dominant function in new key: e.g. major / minor triad into diminished, or dominant 7th into a diminished 7th.

 Ok that's enough to start with.
 Good luck, and here’s to a new generation of brilliant musicians in the making!

 Thanks!

 Mark Gotham